 How to handle overenrollment: null

-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Close analysis of historical evidence, which may include written documents, images, music, films, and archaeological evidence from history and cultures of South Asia.
-Introduction to interdisciplinary methods to study the history of South Asia including epigraphy, philology, art history, and archaeology.
-Engagement with distinctive methods, questions, and approaches to South Asian history not as an isolated region but rather as part of critical world history.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: Close analysis of historical evidence, which include written documents, images, music, films, and literature from the historical period under study.
+Exploration of the categories of sex, gender, and the body across South Asian history.
+Engagement with the intertwining of gender, social formations, and ethical configurations in South Asian history.
 Extensive reading, varying forms of written work, and intensive in-class discussions.